We first published this alert in June 2021 and have updated it to take into account recent developments.

 - You could invalidate your insurance – paying the ransom may invalidate your cyber insurance policy, depending on the circumstances of the payment and the terms of your policy.
 If you are insured and the insurer does sanction a payment you can expect this to affect your insurance on renewal.

-- You could have difficulties with KYC or other obligations – you are not going to do proper compliance checks or do other due diligence on anyone you are paying a ransom to.
+- You could have difficulties with KYC or other obligations – you are not going to be able to do proper compliance checks or do other due diligence on anyone you are paying a ransom to.
 If you are subject to any form of KYC, due diligence or money laundering obligations, you are unlikely to be able to meet them.

 - It is hard to cover up a ransomware payment – ransomware attacks often become public either through gang activity or a growing number of bloggers and journalists covering ransomware attacks.
 Specialist sites like Ransomwhere also track payments made.